phrase/django-phrase/README.rst

 Enable/Disable In-Context-Editing completely and fall back to standard Django i18n handling.
 Disable PhraseApp for production environments at any time!

 *****************
-PHRASE_AUTH_TOKEN
+PHRASE_PROJECT_ID
 *****************

-Add your project auth token.
-You find your project auth token on the `project overview page <https://phraseapp.com/projects>`_.
+Add your ProjectID.
+You find the ProjectID on the `project overview page <https://phraseapp.com/projects>`_.

 *************
 PHRASE_PREFIX